StanfordMSL/msl_quad/docs/source/software/basic_flight_controller.rst

 Troubleshooting
 ===============
 ..
-TODO: make this section a whole other page?
+TODO:: make this section a whole other page?

 Things will likely break, this is here so you don't break as well.
 The first you should do is **restart everything on the quad and make sure everything is